Identifying Hazards and Communicating Risks

 Risk assessment

-- Hazard identification: Are environmental hazards involved?
+- Hazard identification: Are environmental or occupational hazards involved?
 What are they?
 How likely are people to be exposed and what will the effects be?

-- Risk characterization: Given the patient’s level of exposure, is the hazard likely to cause these types of symptoms in this type of patient?
-What are the dose response curves for different routes of exposure (inhalation, ingestion, etc.)?
+Dose – Response assessment: Given the patient’s level of exposure, is the hazard likely to cause these types of symptoms in this type of patient?
+What are the dose response curves for different routes of exposure (inhalation, ingestion, etc.)?- Exposure assessment: to what extent is the patient or population exposed?
+Is the exposure to the hazard sufficient to cause these symptoms?
+Which population groups are likely to be at most risk of health effects?

-- Risk estimation: How much has the hazard contributed to the patient’s condition?
+- Risk characterization: How much has the hazard contributed to the patient’s condition?
 What is the risk from this hazard for this specific population?

 The first step identifies the agents possibly responsible for the problem.
 Each hazard is defined by its ability to cause adverse effect, under what conditions and to which population groups.
 Hazards are classified as biological, chemical, physical, ergonomic, psychosocial, or related to safety.
 Table 10.1 gives examples of the various types of hazard and their possible health effects.